CFA for Corporate Finance Quick Facts

 Now, some of that you may have learned already.
 However, preparing for the CFA exam will help you understand some of the more advanced components of Corporate Finance like foreign exchange and international equity research.
 This in itself will put you ahead of your potential colleagues who are not charterholders.

-Learn more about how Wiley helps you understand these topics with our CFA study materials.
+Learn more about how UWorld helps you understand these topics with our CFA study materials.

 Is Your Ideal Employer a CFA Charterholder?